grafana/loki/docs/sources/fundamentals/architecture/rings.md

 ## About the index gateway ring

-The index gateway ring is used to determine which gateway is responsible for which tenant's indices when queried by rulers or queriers.
+The index gateway ring is used to determine which gateway is responsible for which tenant's indexes when queried by rulers or queriers.